 Accuracy In Media (AIM) is an American non-profit news media watchdog founded in 1969 by economist Reed Irvine.
 AIM describes itself as “a non-profit, grassroots citizens watchdog of the news media that critiques botched and bungled news stories and sets the record straight on important issues that have received slanted coverage.”
-It has been described as having a politically conservative stance (Wikipedia).
-This description via Wikipedia misses the mark.
-This is a strongly right wing source that often resorts to conspiracy and bigotry.
-They also promote pseudoscience such as intelligent design and anti-science positions on climate change.
+It has been described as having a politically conservative stance.
+The current Director is conservative political activist Cliff Kincaid.

 Funded by / Ownership